weeperscreepers/Promise.go/README.md

 ## Promise.go

-Like them or not, you can't really argue that Promises have not been a useful and succesful strategy in quite a few contexts.
+Like them or not, you can't really argue that Promises have not sometimes been a useful and succesful strategy

 ### Just like mom used to make them